limitlessloop/vets.gov-status/scripts/migration_status/FSC_Informatica.md

 ### Provisioning
 Task                                                    | Status    | Comments (only if yellow or red)
 ------------                                            | --------- | -------------
+ATO actions started; must demonstrate progress                 | Green      | In progress; would like process defined Apps code assigned in coordination with ITOPs                 | Red    | Apps gets identified w/ VAEC during intake; App code is blocker; business ID was not created in intake (note: is this the "business ID" that is missing")
+Identify and apply tagging and billing                 | Complete    | Dev/Test/Staging/Prod environment set up completed                 |       | Resource groups for environment are set up; blocked on setting up VMs (can't do backups themselves, MS team trying to solve but unable to date, etc)
+Provided inherited controls from CSP                 |Yellow  | Might be complete (IFAMS team would know); need better documentation
-ATO actions started; must demonstrate progress                 |       | Apps code assigned in coordination with ITOPs                 |  Complete  | Identify and apply tagging and billing                 | Complete      | Dev/Test/Staging/Prod environment set up completed                 |       | Dev/Test set up Provided inherited controls for CSP                 |       | Operational security tools onboarding completed                 |       | Billing and reporting set up                 |       | Team has access to all required tools and environments                 |       | Working session to complete operations handoff with ITOPs                 |       | Provisioning checklist 100% completed                 |       | Checklist in development by CAS COMPLETED ALL Provisioning Tasks                 |       |
+Operational security tools onboarding completed                 |       | Billing and reporting set up                           | Red     | Power BI reporting tool; VA needs to request access; no access to reports yet; would like visibility into the process (credits used, consumption rate)
+Team has access to all required tools and environments               | Red      | Hurting productivity; have access tools but not active directory portion (IO controlling; teams used to have access control)
+Working session to complete operations handoff with ITOPs                 |       | Provisioning checklist 100% completed                 |       | Checklist in development by CAS COMPLETED ALL Provisioning Tasks                 |       |